kubeflow/examples/house-prices-kaggle-competition/README.md

 ### Step 1: Annotate the notebook with Kale tags

 The kale notebook in the directory is already annotated.
-To see the annotations open up the Kale Deployment panel and click on the Enable switch button.
+To see the annotations, open up the Kale Deployment panel and click on the Enable switch button.
 Once you have it switched on, you should see the following:

 <p align="center">
     <img src="images/kale_deployment_panel.PNG">